flavioroma/wazoku_test/readme.md

 ## Getting started

-To get started with the code, clone this repo to a directory on your local machine (for help, see https://help.github.com/articles/cloning-a-repository/).
+To get started with the code, extract the zip file to a directory on your local machine (e.g. `/tmp/wazoku_test`).

-    git clone [repo_url] /tmp/wazoku_test

 Create a new virtualenv in this checked out repo.